-It was the intent of this Standard to require that a test be made of any communications-assisted trip scheme regardless of the vintage of the technology.
+It was the intent of this Standard to require that a test be performed on any communicationsassisted trip scheme regardless of the vintage of technology.
 The essential element is that the tripping (or blocking) occurs locally when the remote action has been asserted; or that the tripping (or blocking) occurs remotely when the local action is asserted.
+Note that the required testing can still be done within the concept of testing by overlapping segments.
+Associated communications equipment can be (but is not limited to) testing at other times and different frequencies as the protective relays, the individual trip paths and the affected circuit interrupting devices.